Skip to main content

 GitHub Sensor User Guide

-The GitHub Sensor integrates GitHub (cloud or GitHub Enterprise) with Keyfactor's AgileSec Platform.
-It allows you to discover, inventory, and analyze cryptographic assets across multiple repositories within a GitHub organization.
+The GitHub Sensor integrates GitHub (GitHub Cloud or GitHub Enterprise) with Keyfactor's AgileSec Platform.
+This sensor allows you to discover, inventory, and analyze cryptographic assets across multiple repositories within a GitHub organization.

 Key Features